Cragady/Cragady.github.io/README.md

 Yet another portfolio.
 This won't be too serious, this is mainly a way to write a statically generated next app as a portfolio, so I can move away from Heroku.
 This will mostly be a port from the old way of doing things.

+## A Porter's Note

+I am porting this, glorious bugs and all!
+(Mainly just visual oddities lmfao).
+After I get all the files to tsx instead of js or jsx, then this probably won't see the light of day for a good bit.

 ## From Next.js

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).